-Ohio Intracranial Hypertension Organization (oIHo) is a nonprofit organization with 4 founding members who all suffer from Intracranial Hypertension. oIHo's Board includes 6 board members whose lives have been forever changed by a crippling chronic illness, Intracranial Hypertension. oIHo was formed to help those in Ohio who suffer from IH with financial assistance, such as medical bills and transportation/lodging expenses, that are accumulated during the course of treatment of IH. oIHo is also committed to advocate and raise awareness to help educate patients, doctors and medical facilities about the needs of a patient that suffers from IH. oIHo is a place WHERE HOPE MATTERS to our entire IH family.
+Ohio Intracranial Hypertension Organization (oIHo) is a nonprofit organization with 4 founding members who all suffer from Intracranial Hypertension. oIHo's Board includes 6 board members whose lives have been forever changed by a crippling chronic illness, Intracranial Hypertension. oIHo is a nonprofit formed to help raise awareness and money for the IHRF and local research foundations in Ohio.oIHo is a nonprofit formed to help raise awareness and money for the IHRF and local research foundations in Ohio. oIHo is also committed to advocate and raise awareness to help educate patients, doctors and medical facilities about the needs of a patient that suffers from IH. oIHo is a place WHERE HOPE MATTERS to our entire IH family.

 What is Intracranial Hypertension (IH) you ask?
 IH is a rare neurological condition caused when a person’s intracranial pressure (the pressure inside the skull) becomes too high and puts pressure on the person’s brain and optic nerves.
 The elevated intracranial pressure causes symptoms that mimic a brain tumor, even though there is no actual mass within the brain.
 Symptoms of IH include, but are not limited to - extreme head pain and pressure, eye pain and pressure, ear pain and pressure, vision loss, ringing in the ears, dizziness, neck/shoulder/back pain, nausea, confusion and memory loss.
 There is no known cure for IH, only various treatments exist to help manage the symptoms - medications to help the body rid itself of the extra cerebrospinal fluid (CSF), spinal taps to immediately relieve the elevated pressure by removing the excess CSF, and surgically implanted shunts to divert the excess CSF from within the skull.
 None of these methods effectively control levels of CSF in the body, however, they are the only course of treatments IH patients have to save them from permanent vision loss and permanent brain damage from the constant high pressure due to the elevated CSF levels.
 IH is often a chronic, debilitating, life-altering condition that severely affects an IH patient's entire life.